Childhood Cancer Awareness Appeal

 ed1zcat-1.jpg

-Create a new reading and quiet area for the children on the ward.
+A new reading and quiet area for the children on the ward.
 Some of the children's treatment lasts for months, and it's important to have a quiet and calm space for them to relax and spend time with their families or our Play Specialists.
-It will also provide them with books and educational toys to continue to encourage learning.
+Books and educational toys are available to encourage learning.

-We love hearing the bell ring on the children's cancer ward.
-Our young patients ring the bell to signify the end of their chemo, a significant improvement, or finally being cancer free.
+Enhanced our bell-ringing experience to make it even more special and create a moment which will truly never be forgotten.
+Our young patients ring the bell to signify the end of their chemotherapy, a significant improvement, or finally being cancer free.
 This is a special moment for the children, their families and our staff.
 It also brings hope to other patients on the ward.
-We are going to enhance our bell-ringing experience to make it even more special and create a moment which will truly never be forgotten.

 "Thanks to everyone who donates to the Cancer Fund and supports the appeal.
 You'll be making a huge difference to the experience of the children I help to care for and their families here at UCLH." - Ellie